-The Offering

-Common stock offered in this prospectus 357,143 Common stock outstanding after the offering 47,087,796 (1) Use of Proceeds We will not receive any of the proceeds from the sale of the shares of common stock offered by the selling stockholder N. 1.
-N. 1.
-(C. 1.1.
-TOTA Nasdaq National Market Symbol ISIP

-Based on shares outstanding as of September 28, 2001.
-Does not include:
+The Offering Common stock offered in this prospectus 857,143 Common stock outstanding after the offering 53,337,796(1) Use of Proceeds We will not receive any of the proceeds from the sale of the shares of common stock offered by the selling stockholder Nasdaq National Market Symbol ISIP to the underwriters in connection with that offering, and an additional 500,000 shares we issued to the selling stockholder on November 2, 2001.
+Also does not include:

+Based on shares outstanding as of September 30, 2001, as adjusted to reflect the subsequent issuance on October 25, 2001 of 5,000,000 shares of our common stock in our registered public offering, an additional 750,000 shares we issued on October 30, 2001 pursuant to an overallotment option granted

-- 2,328,852 shares of common stock available for future grants under our equity incentive plans and 8,343,901 shares of our common stock issuable upon exercise of outstanding options issued under such plans; - 1,029,881 shares of our common stock issuable upon exercise of outstanding warrants; - 132,165 shares of our Series A and Series B Convertible Preferred Stock, and related accreted dividends, which may convert into 1,562,020 shares of our common stock assuming the Series A and Series B, and related accreted dividends are convertible as of September 28, 2001 at an assumed conversion price of \$17.05 which was the closing price of the common stock at September 28, 2001; - 3,007,182 shares of our common stock issuable upon the conversion of our outstanding indebtedness assumed to be convertible as of September 28, 2001 at an assumed conversion price of \$17.05 which was the closing price of the common stock at September 28, 2001; and - shares of our common stock issuable to Hybridon with a maximum of 2,071,429 shares or a minimum of 673,077 shares.
+- 8,443,801 shares of our common stock issuable upon exercise of outstanding options issued under our equity incentive plans at a weighted average exercise price of \$9.47 per share and an additional 2,228,952 shares of common stock available for future grants under our equity incentive plans; - 1,029,881 shares of our common stock issuable upon exercise of outstanding warrants at a weighted average exercise price of \$25.16 per share;

+1,562,020 shares of our common stock issuable upon conversion of our outstanding Series A and Series B Convertible Preferred Stock and related accreted dividends, assuming a stock price of \$17.05 per share, the closing price of our common stock on September 30, 2001;

+3,007,182 shares of our common stock issuable upon the conversion of our outstanding indebtedness assuming a stock price of \$17.05 per share, the closing price of our common stock on September 30, 2001; and shares of our common stock issuable to Hybridon, with a maximum of 642,857 shares and a minimum of 173,077 shares.